- access control list (ACL)

 See instance store.

 The date from which time is measured.
 For most Unix environments, the epoch is January 1, 1970.

-An eviction occurs when Amazon CloudFront deletes an object from an edge location before its expiration time.
-If an object in an edge location isn't frequently requested, Amazon CloudFront might evict the object (remove the object before its expiration date) to make room for objects that are more popular.
+The deletion by CloudFront of an object from an edge location before its expiration time.
+If an object in an edge location isn't frequently requested, CloudFront might evict the object (remove the object before its expiration date) to make room for objects that are more popular.

 A strategy that incrementally increases the wait between retry attempts in order to reduce the load on the system and increase the likelihood that repeated requests will succeed.
 For example, client applications might wait up to 400 milliseconds before attempting the first retry, up to 1600 milliseconds before the second, up to 6400 milliseconds (6.4 seconds) before the third, and so on.